This page provides general FAQs for the Challenges. Please see the current Challenge FAQs for more specific information about the current Challenge.

 If you are interested in contributing to, or posing a Challenge, please feel free to contact us with details of the databases you can provide, the nature of the problem you wish to solve, and some demo code which makes a basic attempt to solve the problem.
 We strongly recommend having at least three independent databases, two to become public, and one to remain private/hidden.
 For more information on the general aims and framework of the Challenge, and the criteria for a successful event, please see here.

-For Current Challenge FAQs, please visit here.
+For the current Challenge FAQs, please visit here.

 Supported by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) under NIH grant R01EB030362.